ShieldedDev/Duster/README.md

 ## 🛠️ How It Works

-- Buster uses a simple but effective internal flow:
+- Duster uses a simple but effective internal flow:
 - Reads each line of the wordlist
 - Spawns a worker() in the background
 - Limits running workers by thread count